mdsecactivebreach/SharpShooter/Readme.md

 ===========

 SharpShooter is a payload creation framework for the retrieval and execution of arbitrary CSharp source code.
 SharpShooter is capable of creating payloads in a variety of formats, including HTA, JS, VBS and WSF.
 It leverages James Forshaw's DotNetToJavaScript tool to invoke methods from the SharpShooter DotNet serialised object.
-Payloads can be retrieved using with Web or DNS delivery; SharpShooter is compatible with the MDSec ActiveBreach PowerDNS project.
+Payloads can be retrieved using Web or DNS delivery or both; SharpShooter is compatible with the MDSec ActiveBreach PowerDNS project.

-SharpShooter payloads are RC4 encrypted to provide some anti-virus evasion, and the project includes the capability to integrate sandbox detection and environment keying to assist in evading detection.
+SharpShooter payloads are RC4 encrypted with a random key to provide some modest anti-virus evasion, and the project includes the capability to integrate sandbox detection and environment keying to assist in evading detection.

 SharpShooter includes a predefined CSharp template for executing shellcode, but any CSharp code can be compiled and invoked in memory using reflection, courtesy of CSharp's CodeDom.

-Finally, SharpShooter provides the ability to bundle the payload in a HTML file using the Demiguise HTML smuggling technique.
+Finally, SharpShooter provides the ability to bundle the payload inside an HTML file using the (Demiguise HTML smuggling)[https://github.com/nccgroup/demiguise] technique.

 Further information can be found on the MDSec blog post.